chokevin/chokevin.github.io/projects/project-2.md

 The project was implemented Android and IntelliJ.
 There was a large learning curve since I had never dealt with Java before; however, I was able to quickly produce a working demonstration by the end of the semester.

 In this project I gained experience with version control, mobile development, and the internet of things.
+This was the project that I had decided for my senior design.

 You can see more at [Ambient Dynamix](http://ambientdynamix.org/).